This post may include affiliate links; for details, see our disclosure policy.

-The margarita is at the top of our list of great cocktail recipes you should know.
-Crisp, cool, tart and refreshing, they’re one of the most popular and versatile drinks of all time.
+The homemade margarita is at the top of our list of great cocktail recipes you should know.
+Crisp, cool, tart and refreshing, it’s one of the most popular and versatile drinks of all time.
 From late night drinks to a dinner party to brunch, there’s no time that’s not better with a margarita in hand.
-Here we’re sharing how to make a margarita: the classic way, and then our very favorite variations!
-Frozen, skinny, pitcher, beer, jalapeno margaritas…even margarita mix!
-There are countless ways to change up this incredible drink.

 And now…the best margarita recipes!

 The margarita is a classic alcoholic drink on the list of International Bartender Association’s IBA official cocktails.
-This means that there’s an “official” definition of this drink: the ingredients and approximate quantities are always the same.
-Here’s what’s we’ve found is the perfect formula:
+This means that there’s an “official” definition for margarita ingredients and the margarita ratio.
+Here’s the perfect formula:

 - 1 ounce Cointreau